lorin/code-reviews/README.md

 Naming is hard, and hard to change.
 PR is a good time to provide feedback on that.

+### Missing context

+For example, what functions do should be clear from their signature (a reader generally should not need to read the entire implementation to understand what the function does).
+If it's not clear, provide feedback on how to add comments to the signature declaration to clarify.

 ## What not to focus on

 ### I wouldn't have done it that way